kkharji/nixenv/README.md

       # List of overlays provided by packages such as neovim-nightly;
       overlays = [ inputs.nur.overlay inputs.neovim-nightly.overlay ];

+      # EXPERIMENTAL: Injects variable called xpkgs to access x86 packages in
+      # aarch64 systems. for when users can run the x86 pacakges and some
+      # pacakges are not yet supported
+      injectX86AsXpkgs = false;

       # List of addtional pacakges to be made merge into system pkgs.
       packages = [ inputs.mkalias.packages ];